JADE3

-Protein Jade-3 is a protein that in humans is encoded by the PHF16 gene.
+Protein Jade-3 is a protein that in humans is encoded by the JADE3 gene (previously PHF16).

 This gene is part of a gene cluster on chromosome Xp11.23.
 The encoded protein contains a zinc finger motif often found in transcriptional regulators, however, its exact function is not known.
 Alternative splicing results in multiple transcript variants encoding the same protein.